 I love including plants in my design projects and in my own home.
 A home without plants or flowers doesn’t look finished or feel inviting.
 Bringing nature indoors is a great way to enhance your mood and help get you through the dreary months of winter.
 My favorite design adage is that “if your home is missing something and you don’t know what it is it’s most likely greenery, texture or scale”.

 I have several go-to looks for decorating with greenery.
 I love to do one nicely scaled topiary in a great jardinière or ceramic pot, between a pair of interesting lamps, placed on a lovely tray or a stack of books.

-I also love to do topiary in pairs, particularly on the dining room table in pots that coordinate with the room.
-My favorite dining room table arrangement to do is a central tray of alcohol bottles flanked by two modestly sized topiary.
+Topiary in pairs, particularly on the dining room table in pots that coordinate with the room are another favorite.
+My favorite dining room table arrangement is a central tray of alcohol bottles flanked by two modestly sized topiary.

-I also love doing tall plant racks filled with one to two types of plants or flowers like maidenhair ferns, violets.
+Tall, multiple tiered stands filled with one to two types of plants or flowers.
+Maidenhair ferns and violets make a great vertical display.
+Going vertical is a great solution when space is limited.
 This is equally beautiful indoors or on outside patios.
 I have a rack of maidenhair ferns in my little dining room that gets lots of sun and is easy to water.

 That’s it for today!
 I hope you enjoyed this week’s article on wellness interior design as much as I enjoy sharing it with you.
 For a bit more on wellness interior design, then check out the Wellness Home Cheat Sheet I created just for you.

-It will give you ALL the deets on wellness design and will help you instill wellness elements into your next design project or remodel.
+It will give you ALL the deets on wellness design.
+The Wellness Home Check List will help you instill wellness elements into your next design project.
 Here’s a link to the Wellness Home Cheat Sheet again.